bankaihq/building-effective-design-systems/index.md

 Hi, my name is Sanne Peters
 and I work at BANKAI
-as the Front-end Software Architect
+as a Front-end Software Architect

 At BANKAI Design Systems are one of our main tools for collaboration